-- Identify why you are buying key man life insurance.
+- Identify why you are buying coverage.

 Think it through carefully.

-Recognizing your purpose for buying key man life insurance is likely not “rocket science”, but taking the time to clearly understand what you are trying to accomplish will assure you find the right solution.
+Recognizing your purpose for buying key man life insurance is likely not “rocket science,” but taking the time to understand what you are trying to accomplish clearly will assure you find the right solution.

 - Determine how much insurance you need to protect your business.

-Our independent agents, many of them business owner’s themselves, will take as much time as necessary to help uncover the appropriate amount of insurance you should buy.
+We will take as much time as necessary to help uncover the appropriate amount of insurance you should buy.